Evoke (LON:EVOK) Shares Up 17.2% – Time to Buy?

-Separately, Jefferies Financial Group reissued a “buy” rating and issued a GBX 140 ($1.78) target price on shares of Evoke in a research report on Monday, December 16th.
+Separately, Jefferies Financial Group restated a “buy” rating and set a GBX 140 ($1.78) price target on shares of Evoke in a research report on Monday, December 16th.

 Evoke Trading Up 17.2 %

-Evoke (LON:EVOK – Get Free Report) last issued its quarterly earnings results on Wednesday, March 26th.
+Evoke (LON:EVOK – Get Free Report) last released its quarterly earnings results on Wednesday, March 26th.
 The company reported GBX (6.40) (($0.08)) earnings per share (EPS) for the quarter.
-Evoke had a negative return on equity of 517.98% and a negative net margin of 8.50%.
-On average, equities research analysts forecast that Evoke plc will post 12.7648305 earnings per share for the current year.
+Evoke had a negative net margin of 8.50% and a negative return on equity of 517.98%.
+Analysts predict that Evoke plc will post 12.7648305 EPS for the current fiscal year.

 About Evoke